ramanujds/ust-2024-kanyakumari/idea-workspace/ecommerce-app/problem-statement.md

 3. **Shopping Cart:**

    - Create a `ShoppingCart` class to manage the user's shopping cart.
+   - Apply 10% discounts to all electronics products and 20% to all clothing products.
    - Include methods to add products to the cart, display the cart contents, and calculate the total price.

 4. **User Input and Exception Handling:**

    - In the testing phase, simulate user input for adding electronics and clothing to the shopping cart.